Ronda Rousey's Success and Achievements in Timeline

 A closer look at the biggest achievements of Ronda Rousey.
 Awards, milestones, and records that define success.

-In the 1988 Olympics, Lynn Roethke won a silver medal, however it was not counted toward the US medal count due to Women's Judo being a demonstration sport.
+In 1988, Lynn Roethke won a silver medal in Judo at the Olympics.
+However, her medal was not counted toward the US medal count because women's Judo was a demonstration sport.

-In 2004, Ronda Rousey became the youngest judoka to qualify for the Olympic Games in Athens, where she lost her first match to Claudia Heill.
-That year, she also won a gold medal at the World Judo Juniors Championships in Budapest, Hungary.
+In 2004, at 17, Ronda Rousey became the youngest judoka to qualify for the Olympic Games in Athens and also won a gold medal at the World Judo Juniors Championships in Budapest, Hungary.

 In April 2006, Ronda Rousey became the first female U.S. judoka in nearly 10 years to win an A-Level tournament, claiming gold at the Birmingham World Cup in Great Britain.

-In February 2007, Ronda Rousey moved up to 70 kg and ranked as one of the top three women in the world.
-She also won the gold medal at the 2007 Pan American Games.
+In February 2007, Ronda Rousey moved up to 70 kg and ranked as one of the top three women in the world, subsequently winning gold at the Pan American Games and silver at the World Judo Championships.

-In 2008, Ronda Rousey won a bronze medal in Judo at the Summer Olympics, becoming the first American woman to win an Olympic medal in judo.
+In August 2008, at the Beijing Olympics, Ronda Rousey won a bronze medal in Judo, becoming the first American to medal in women's judo since it became an Olympic sport in 1992.

 March 3, 2012: Strikeforce Women's Bantamweight Championship

-On March 3, 2012, Ronda Rousey challenged Miesha Tate for her Strikeforce title in Columbus, Ohio, and won by submission due to an armbar in the first round, dislocating Tate's elbow, to become the new Strikeforce Women's Bantamweight Champion.
+On March 3, 2012, Ronda Rousey defeated Miesha Tate by submission due to an armbar in the first round at Columbus, Ohio, to become the new Strikeforce Women's Bantamweight Champion.

 August 18, 2012: Strikeforce Title Defense

-On August 18, 2012, Ronda Rousey defended her Strikeforce title against Sarah Kaufman at Strikeforce: Rousey vs. Kaufman in San Diego, California.
-She won by armbar in 54 seconds and retained the Strikeforce Women's Bantamweight Championship.
+On August 18, 2012, Ronda Rousey defended her Strikeforce title against Sarah Kaufman at Strikeforce: Rousey vs. Kaufman in San Diego, California, winning by armbar in 54 seconds and retaining the Strikeforce Women's Bantamweight Championship.
+After the fight, Rousey challenged Cris Cyborg to a bantamweight fight.

 February 23, 2013: UFC 157 Title Defense

 On February 22, 2014, Ronda Rousey defended her UFC Women's Bantamweight Championship against Sara McMann at UFC 170.
-Rousey won by TKO in the first round, marking her first win that wasn't via armbar, though the stoppage was controversial.
+Rousey won the fight by TKO in the first round, marking her first win not by armbar.
+The stoppage was considered premature by some.

 July 5, 2014: UFC 175: Rousey vs. Davis

-On July 5, 2014, Ronda Rousey defended her UFC Women's Bantamweight Championship against Alexis Davis at UFC 175, winning by knockout in just 16 seconds of the first round.
-During the fight, Rousey broke her thumb.
-She also earned a Performance of the Night bonus award for the emphatic win.
+On July 5, 2014, Ronda Rousey defended her UFC Women's Bantamweight Championship against Alexis Davis at UFC 175.
+Rousey won by knockout in 16 seconds of the first round and broke her thumb during the fight, earning a Performance of the Night bonus award.

 February 28, 2015: UFC 184: Rousey vs. Zingano

-On February 28, 2015, Ronda Rousey fought Cat Zingano at UFC 184, where Rousey defeated Zingano with an armbar in just 14 seconds.
-This was the shortest title match in UFC history at the time.
+On February 28, 2015, Ronda Rousey defeated Cat Zingano with an armbar in 14 seconds at UFC 184, which was the shortest title match in UFC history at the time.

 August 1, 2015: UFC 190: Rousey vs. Correia

-On August 1, 2015, Ronda Rousey defeated Bethe Correia at UFC 190 in Brazil by knockout in 34 seconds.
-Rousey dedicated the match to "Rowdy" Roddy Piper, who died the day before and was one of her inspirations.
-This fight earned her another Performance of the Night award.
+On August 1, 2015, Ronda Rousey fought Bethe Correia at UFC 190 in Brazil and won by knockout in 34 seconds.
+Rousey dedicated the match to "Rowdy" Roddy Piper, who had died the day before, and earned another Performance of the Night award.

 November 15, 2015: UFC 193: Rousey vs. Holm

-On November 15, 2015, Ronda Rousey faced Holly Holm at UFC 193, where she was knocked out in the second round, losing her title and undefeated streak.
-Both fighters were awarded a Fight of the Night bonus of $50,000.
+On November 15, 2015, Ronda Rousey faced Holly Holm at UFC 193 and was knocked out in the second round, losing her title and undefeated streak.
+Both fighters were awarded a Fight of the Night bonus.

-In 2015, Ronda Rousey was voted the best female athlete of all time in an ESPN fan poll.
-She also published her autobiography, "My Fight / Your Fight" in 2015.
+In 2015, Ronda Rousey was voted the best female athlete of all time in an ESPN fan poll, and she published her autobiography, "My Fight / Your Fight."

 My Fight / Your Fight